 The data refinement analysis report uses the same views as the data visualization.
-The detected features can be pointed out in the views by selecting "Features" checkbox in the views.
+The detected features can be pointed out in the views by selecting the "Features" checkbox in the top right menu of the window.
 The feature centers are marked as purple circles.
 Placing the cursor over a feature center shows the feature details in a popup.